TomerPacific/MobileWebSpecialistNanodegree/Performant Web Apps/Lesson 07 - The Web from Python/README.md

 - Accessing a nonexistent site raises a Python error
 - Accessing a nonexistent page on a real site gives you an object r whene r.status_code is an error code

+## Concept 10 - Using a JSON API

+> What happens if you call r.json() on a Response that isn't made of JSON data, such as the Udacity main page?

+`It raises an exception defined in Python's json library`